bnb-chain/node/README.md

 $ make build
 ```

-> If you want run bnbchaind with cleveldb as backend, please ensure leveldb is installed: https://github.com/google/leveldb#building,
-> and change `make install` to `make install_c`
-> For mac, `brew install leveldb` would help.
-For linux, you can build from source

 **Windows**

 If you are working on windows, `GOPATH` and `PATH` should already be set when you install golang.